Introduction

 • auth.hub.example.com - used for exposing the embedded Keycloak user store

-• storage.hub.example.com - used for exposing the embedded Minio object store where workflows and data files are located
+• storage.hub.example.com - used for exposing the embedded MinIO object store where workflows and data files are located

 Note that the above domain and subdomains can be either directly set to the relevant Loadbalancer for the Ingress controller, or can alternatively be set by adding the necessary annotations to the Ingress rules below if using an automated DNS provisioner like External-DNS.